rrag/react-stockcharts/docs/md/COMING-SOON.md

 ## v0.5.x

+1. Refactor `EventHandler.jsx` and `ChartDataUtil.js` to be functional, avoid mutations
 1. Create an alternative for stockscale similar to the one created in [d3fc](https://github.com/ScottLogic/d3fc) with a discontinuty provider for weekends
 1. Automatic Support & Resistance trendlines
 1. Create intra day scale